jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

-title = "Securing a Next.js application with JWT and a private route higher order component" slug = "authenticating-nextjs-part-2" date = "2019-08-16T04:30:00-0700" description = "Part 2: Authenticating and securing a nextjs application" tags = [
+title = "Securing a Next.js application with JWT and a private route higher order component" slug = "authenticating-nextjs-part-2" date = "2019-08-16T04:30:00-0700" description = "Authenticating and securing a nextjs application" tags = [
     "authenticating-nextjs",
     "nextjs",